apache/nuttx/binfmt/libpcode/README.txt

    and the apps/ directory.
 That should not be the case; the nuttx/ logic should be completely independent of apps/ logic (but not vice versa).

-2. The current implementation will not work in the CONFIG_KERNEL_BUILD.
-   This is because of the little proxy logic (function pcode_proxy() in the file pcode.c).  (a) That logic would attempt to link with P-code logic that resides in user space.
+2. The current implementation will not work in the CONFIG_BUILD_PROTECTED or CONFIG_BUILD_KERNEL configurations.
+That is because of the little proxy logic (function pcode_proxy() in the file pcode.c).  (a) That logic would attempt to link with P-code logic that resides in user space.
 That will not work.
 And (2) that proxy would be started in user mode but in the kernel address space which will certainly crash immediately.

 The general idea to fix both of these problems is as follows: